Year 9 girls laughing while taking part in an experiment.

 What to expect

 The Engineering Summer School takes place on our South Kensington campus.
 You will travel to campus each day and be part of a small group of students led by a Mentor.
 Your first day will include opportunities to get to know your group, learn more about Imperial and explore what you already know about engineering through a fun group challenge.
 Days two and three are busy with taster sessions in various engineering departments.
-Although timetables may vary, departments that delivered taster sessions in 2023 include:
+Although timetables may vary, departments that have delivered taster sessions in recent years include:

 • Bioengineering